Gynacantha kirbyi

 the Maluku Islands, Tanimbar and New Guinea.

 Gynacantha kirbyi is a large, dull-coloured dragonfly with a strongly constricted waist in its abdomen at segment 3.
 Wings of the female have a brown colouring near their base.
 It is a crepuscular insect and flies at dawn and dusk.

+Etymology

+The genus name Gynacantha is derived from Greek γυνή (gynē, “woman”) and ἄκανθα (akantha, “thorn”).
+The name refers to the spines at the end of the female abdomen.

+In 1898, Leopold Krüger named this species kirbyi, an eponym honouring the English entomologist William Forsell Kirby (1844–1912).